gera2ld/ai.nvim/README.md

   'gera2ld/ai.nvim',
   dependencies = 'nvim-lua/plenary.nvim',
   opts = {
-    -- AI's answer is displayed in a popup buffer
+    ---- AI's answer is displayed in a popup buffer
-    -- Default behaviour is not to give it the focus because it is seen as a kind of tooltip -- But if you prefer it to get the focus, set to true. result_popup_gets_focus = false,
+    ---- Default behaviour is not to give it the focus because it is seen as a kind of tooltip
+    ---- But if you prefer it to get the focus, set to true. result_popup_gets_focus = false,
-    -- Define custom prompts here, see below for more details prompts = {},
+    ---- Override default prompts here, see below for more details -- prompts = {},
-    -- Default models for each prompt, can be overridden in the prompt definition models = {
+    ---- Default models for each prompt, can be overridden in the prompt definition models = {
       {
         provider = 'gemini',